clomax/portfolio/data/evosim.md

 ![](assets/images/evosim/s_2.gif =500x)

+In this prototype I am currently able to run a simulation of approximately 200 creatures which is far more than I expected when I started; I would have considered myself lucky to be able to have 50.

 I used [Unity]() for this prototype because it made it easy to start the project and see results quickly.
-In the future I intend to expand on this prototype with the possibility of using the Bullet physics engine.
+I am very happy with the results and would like to take this further in the future.

 <iframe style="margin-left: auto; margin-right: auto; display: block" src="//itch.io/embed/17096?linkback=true" width="552" height="167" frameborder="0"></iframe>